Alberto Savinio: Middle life

-In 1920, Savinio completed Tragedia dell'infanzia (Tragedy of Childhood), a primarily autobiographical collection of episodes illuminating the disconnect between the adult and juvenile experience and perception of the world.
+Savinio was among the contributors of the Rome-based literary magazine La Ronda between 1919 and 1922.
+In 1920, he completed Tragedia dell'infanzia (Tragedy of Childhood), a primarily autobiographical collection of episodes illuminating the disconnect between the adult and juvenile experience and perception of the world.
 Each of the episodes in Tragedia del l'infanzia presents a situation in which the world of adults and "artistic" creativity is contrasted with the world of childhood imaginings.
 Tragedia del l'infanzia was finally published in 1937.

 In 1924, the Metropolitan Opera of New York performed his ballet Perseus.
 1925 saw the publication of his second novel, La Casa Ispirata (The Haunted House).
 Set in 1910 Paris, the novel tells the story of the protagonist-narrator, who is apparently renting a room from a typical bourgeois house, which Savinio describes as being "inhabited by Ghosts".
 The novel is, in many ways, a darkly comic and grotesque revue of modern life.
 The scenes of the novel, are at once hyper real and fantastically abstract, with great attention being given to the unconscious.

 This year also brought the beginning of collaboration with his brother in Pirandello's Teatro d'Arte in Rome, Italy.
 The theater had always been a favorite medium for Savinio as it was in many ways a crossroads of the visual, musical and linguistic creativities.
 Savinio immersed himself in every aspect of the theater, from scripting, to set design.
 While working at the Teatro d'Arte he wrote Capitan Ulisse, a three-act drama considered fundamental to his body of work.
 The play was advertised in 1926, but not actually performed due to problems in the theater company.
 The play was eventually published in 1934, and staged at the Anton Giulio Bragaglia Theater in Rome in 1938.
 Also while working at the Teatro d'Arte, Savinio met Maria Morino, and proceeded to marry her the following year.